The Song of Songs

 1) There is even speculation that the Song is based on actual historical events, involving a young virgin from Shunem (which scholars believe is an interchangeable term with Shulem), known as Abishag the Shunemite, who tended to the dying King David.
-After the King’s death she is thought to have became one of King Solomon’s many brides.
+After the King’s death, she is thought to have become one of King Solomon’s many brides.

 2) Schipflinger, Thomas.
 Sophia-maria, a holistic vision of creation.
 Samuel Weiser, York Beach, Me.
 1998. ps.
 13-33.